 Estimating reserve for possible loan losses for borrowers affected by COVID-19-i.e., determining borrowers whose category is expected to be downgraded due to the impact of COVID-19 and estimating their possible losses-involves estimation uncertainty and management's subjective judgment.
 If the assumptions used for the estimate are not appropriate, it may have a significant effect on the consolidated financial statements.

-We, therefore, determined that our assessment of the appropriateness of the estimate of reserve for possible loan losses assessment of the estimate of reserve for possible loan losses for borrowers affected by COVID-19.
+We tested the design and operating effectiveness of certain of the Bank's internal controls relevant to the assessment of the estimate of reserve for possible loan losses for borrowers affected by COVID-19.
 In this assessment, we performed our testing on the following: